learn-co-curriculum/redux-forms-codealong/readme.md

 In this component, we're not currently concerned with writing a `mapStateToProps` function (the first argument passed to `connect`) as this component doesn't need any state.
-Since we only need to dispatch an action here and not getting information from our store, we can use `null` instead of `mapStateToProps` as the first argument.
+Since we only need to dispatch an action here and are not getting information from our store, we can use `null` instead of `mapStateToProps` as the first argument.

 Next, as we write out our `mapDispatchToProps()` function, we'll need to decide